-As many as 1 in every 2 women who have had gestational diabetes will develop type 2 diabetes or pre-diabetes within 10-20 years.
+As many as 1 in every 2 women who have had gestational diabetes will develop pre-diabetes or type 2 diabetes within 10-20 years.

 Women who have had gestational diabetes are also at higher risk of developing gestational diabetes again in a future pregnancy.
+By following the steps to a healthy life shown in this booklet, you may be able to reduce your risk.